hellarcore/electrum-hellar-server/HOWTO.md

-How to run your own Electrum Dash server
+How to run your own Electrum Hellar server
 ========================================

 Abstract
 --------

-This document is an easy to follow guide to installing and running your own Electrum Dash server on Linux.
+This document is an easy to follow guide to installing and running your own Electrum Hellar server on Linux.
 It is structured as a series of steps you need to follow, ordered in the most logical way.
 The next two sections describe some conventions we use in this document and the hardware, software, and expertise requirements.